 The morning started early.
 We stayed at the Courtyard Cocoa Beach, one of the host resorts.
 We woke up at 3:00 AM and were on the shuttle bus at 4:15 AM for our 6:00 AM race launch.

 Friends Matt & Kira stayed at the Courtyard as well, so we rode the shuttle to the race start together.
 When we arrived at the race start we met up with many of our friends.
 However, in keeping with the tradition of the past years, I met up with Michael & Tara for our annual pre-race photo.

 The start yet again was awesome!
 They had a jumbo-tron screen at the starting line.
 When it was one minute to start, they put up an actual shuttle launch on the screen.
 It went through the normal logistics of a shuttle launch, and when it was 3,2,1 lift off they fired us off in smoke billowing like a launch.

 There were no corrals, just estimated times that you arrange yourself accordingly.
 Of course, when it is done in this manner, you have those that get where they shouldn’t, and it clogged things up at the start.
-As you can tell from the data, the temperature was a little warm at 68 degrees.
+As you can tell from the data, this was a different year in that the temperature was a less than 60 degrees.

 Like previous year, the first few miles were really dark because the sun had yet risen and the street lights weren’t strong enough (one weakness that still needs to be addressed).
 We all activated our GPS watch & phone lights to get through this area.
 When the sun did rise, what a beautiful sight.
 We were running along the Indian River waterfront the entire race.
 It was an awesome 13 miles of scenery.